 The High Desert Medical College Financial Aid Office is committed to assisting students obtain the assistance needed to further their education.
+Federal Financial Aid is available to those who qualify.
 To apply for financial aid under the federal programs listed below, a student needs to complete and submit a Free Application For Federal Student Aid either online, by PDF or by paper.

 Unsure of where to begin?
 Stop by High Desert Medical College and we’ll help walk you through the process.
 Or, if you have questions, please contact the Financial Aid Office at 661-940-9300.
 Our school is designated as an eligible institution by the U.S. Department of Education (“DOE”) for participation in the following federal financial aid programs: